 Step 31 – Add Curls that Start at the Jaw Line and Fall Straight Down

-Keep adding curls that start at the jaw line and fall straight down.
-This will be the hair that’s been pulled forward from behind the head to rest in front of the person’s shoulder left.
+Keep adding curls that start at the jawline and fall straight down.
+This will be the hair that’s been pulled forward from behind the head to rest in front of the person’s left shoulder.

 Step 32 – Fill in the Gaps with Smaller Strands of Hair

 Once you’ve added a couple of larger strands, fill in the gaps with smaller strands of hair.

 Step 33 – Add some Curly Hair on the Lower Right Side